-- 4. Appeals and Grievances: Decisions on academic standing are made by the Faculty Council.
+- Students who fail to achieve a minimum grade of B- or a grade of CR in credit/non-credit courses a second time will be Required to Withdraw from the program. - ii.
+Any student who fails to achieve a grade of CR in more than two of the required experiential courses on the first attempt will be Required to Withdraw from the PharmD program. - iii.
+Failure to provide documentation of current licensure and authorization to administer drugs by injection with the Alberta College of Pharmacists will necessitate withdrawal from the program. - 4.
+Appeals and Grievances: DDecisions on academic standing are made by the Faculty Council.
 Appeals may be made to the Academic Appeals Committee.
 Certain academic standing decisions made by the Faculty Academic Appeals Committee may be appealed to the General Faculties Council Academic Appeals Committee.
 Enquiries concerning standing in individual courses should be made to the professor in charge of the course.
 If the issue is still not resolved, the student may report the matter to the Office of the Dean for enquiry.
-See Appeals and Grievances for further information. - The Faculty's regulations governing academic appeals and grade appeals may be obtained in the Dean's Office. - 56.
-Leave of Absence: Students must register in one course per term.
+See Appeals and Grievances for further information.

+The Faculty's regulations governing academic appeals and grade appeals may be obtained in the Dean's Office.

+5. Leave of Absence: Students must register in one course per term.
 Students who desire a temporary discontinuation of their program must obtain prior approval for a Leave of Absence by submitting a request to the Student Services Office.
 A Leave of Absence will not be granted automatically.
 Note: An approved Leave of Absence will be granted for a maximum 12-month period of time.